-SchoolTutoring Academy’s tutoring programs for Peoria students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Peoria students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Peoria Public School District #150 is an exciting district that values the uniqueness in every child.
 The team of administrators, teachers, parents, and community members work to provide a rich experience for the students from the personal curriculum, wide range of extracurricular activities, and by using a variety of teaching styles.
 The goal of the Peoria Public School District #150 is to create a remarkable educational experience that develops each student into a citizen who can reach his or her potential.
 The curriculum at Peoria Public Schools is as varied as the students that use it.
 The district uses the nationally recognized Common Core Curriculum States Standards, but they use two distinct tools to deliver the Common Core Standards effectively.